SourceVietnam news

 Insight:

-• Drayage refers to the short-haul transport of goods between manufacturers, warehouse and ports.
+• Drayage refers to the short-haul transport of goods between manufacturers, warehouses, and ports.

 • Various drayage services are tailored to meet specific logistics needs.